poppindouble/lock-free/lock_free.md

 Crazy!
 Isn't it?
 Programmers are writing code with a logic behind, and logic is formed by the order of each piece of code you write, if the code's order in your `.rs` file doesn't hold, I am gonna panic!(literally panic, not the Rust code :)).

-However, CPU and compiler do give you some guarantees regarding reordering, quoted from (this)[https://preshing.com/20120625/memory-ordering-at-compile-time/]
+However, CPU and compiler do give you some guarantees regarding reordering, quoted from [Jeff Preshing](https://preshing.com/20120625/memory-ordering-at-compile-time/)

 > Thou shalt not modify the behavior of a single-threaded program.